 NOTE: Weekday stays are also available.
-Sagamore offers a few programs on top of partnering with groups such as Road Scholar, the American Folk School, and various family reunions and weddings!
+Sagamore offers a few programs on top of partnering with groups such as Road Scholar and various family reunions and weddings!
 For more structured and educational stays links can be found for registration under our "Experience" tab.

 ***Things to Know Before Making a Reservation***

 Expect for a few short days to live in community in an authentic great camp.
 Expect to enjoy the natural beauty of the Adirondacks.
 Expect astonishing views of the stars, the scent of balsam in the air, and lack of traffic noise.

 Also expect no smoking in any building, no pets, no maid service, no hard liquor (beer and wine are available at Sagamore).
 Expect children to be supervised by you at all times.
 Expect to be unplugged!
 Expect superb water—bring a refillable water bottle, but please don’t bring bottled water.
 Expect casual dress (no heels please—nothing is paved) at all times.